aimenobaid/CSC120-FinalProject--groupfiles/README.md

         - also architecture diagram update

     - **help is abstract in Island rn, is that good or?
+    - AIMEN:

-2) AIMEN: change strategy for moving between locations- hard code new location objects when game starts and change all move methods to return these exisiting locations and not new instances
+            Changing strategy for moving between locations- hard code new location objects when game starts and change all move methods to return these exisiting locations and not new instances **In Progress**
+            Rewritting help() **In Progress**
+            Starting to write game ending events based on luck **In progress**

 3) write game endings and luck-related events- resuce, volcanic eruption, other deaths, etc